 Our commitment to comfort runs deep.
 That’s why La-Z-Boy is the official furniture provider of Ronald McDonald House Charities.

-Over the past ten years, we’ve donated more than 9,000 pieces of furniture to RMHC homes across North America and Canada.
+Over the past eleven years, we have donated more than 10,000 pieces of furniture to RMHC homes, and helped furnish 150 new and existing houses and family rooms across North America and Canada.

 This helps give families a comfortable home away from home while their children receive much-needed medical care.